Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 The Quintessence Harmony pedal is an intelligent harmonizer effects unit that features TC Electronic’s MASH technology and TonePrint editing.
-This polyphonic pitch shifter can be quite useful in many styles, from country and southern rock all the way to metal.
+This polyphonic pitch shifter can be quite useful in many styles, from country and southern rock to metal.

-The TC Electronic Quintessence Harmony pedal allows you to bend harmonized notes without moving a finger thanks to the MASH technology.
-And with TC Electronic’s proprietary TonePrint technology you can choose exotic scales and custom intervals for harmonies.
+Thanks to the MASH technology, the TC Electronic Quintessence Harmony pedal allows you to bend harmonized notes without moving a finger.
+And with TC Electronic’s proprietary TonePrint technology, you can choose exotic scales and custom intervals for harmonies.

 Using this pedal couldn’t be easier.
 The MASH footswitch gives you a powerful expressive tool without needing an extra expression pedal.
 The MASH switch default settings bend your harmonized note to the next interval within the scale.

-However, in TonePrint mode, you can assign MASH to control just about any aspect of this stompbox including custom scale steps, both above and below the original harmony.
+In TonePrint mode, you can assign MASH to control just about any aspect of this stompbox, including custom scale steps above and below the original harmony.

-This allows you to switch between two different intervals without having to touch any knobs, and also lets you do fluid pedal steel bends that would make Nashville proud.
+This allows you to switch between two intervals without touching any knobs and lets you do fluid pedal steel bends that would make Nashville proud.

 With this pedal, you can quickly toggle between standard latch mode and momentary mode for on-the-spot improvised harmonizing.
 This is great for a little extra boost whenever you need it.
 Overall, the Quintessence Harmony is a fantastic pitch shifter pedal and one of the best in the market today.